Translate the business need to problem prediction

-The key to extracting the most from your data, is to first find untapped opportunities rather than fine-tuning the last improvements out of an existing model.
-Frequently, after companies have built an initial predictive model, they become convinced that it must be improved before proceeding onward.
-However, we’ve seen optimization is often premature.
+The key to extracting the most from your data is to find untapped opportunities first rather than fine-tuning every last improvement in an existing model.
+Companies frequently build an initial predictive model and then become convinced that it must be improved before proceeding.
+However, we’ve realized that optimization is often premature.

 Get the right people involved in the process

 Placing tools into the hands of the right people makes a significant difference in the return on investment from data science investments.
 The struggle to get the right people involved manifests in two ways.